Did you know that most of the world’s businesses are running on debt?

 Good debt returns money.
 Bad debt takes money away.
 This generally happens over the course of a few months or years.

+What are good debts and are there examples of them?
 Any debt that will increase the net worth of your business or its profitability in the future is to be considered a good debt.

 Perhaps the best way to understand good debt is by the means of analogies.